 Washington University women are rolling up their sleeves and getting the job done on the East End construction site in a variety of ways, from engineering to project managing to communications.
 Here’s another in a series spotlighting women students, staff and alumni who are contributing to the transformation.

-Jane Kojima, communications manager for the East End Transformation, tells us a little about herself and her new role.
+Jane Kojima, communications manager for the East End Transformation, tells us a little about herself and her

 Can you tell us about your professional background?

 Before coming to WashU, I lived in New York City, working for organizations that improve the quality of life in NYC neighborhoods through community improvement and economic development.
 As deputy director of the Flatiron/23rd Street Partnership in Manhattan, I handled communications, which included developing free programming and events.
 Before Flatiron, I worked for the DUMBO Improvement District, which serves a neighborhood on the Brooklyn waterfront.
 The neighborhood has an artistic vibe: part of my role was to bridge the gap between creative people – artists, architects, and designers – and partners in real estate and government.